 Guilt: You may also blame yourself for your loved one’s death.
 You may replay a variety of “what if scenarios” over and over.

 Despair: Helplessness may grip you.
 The sadness and loneliness you experience may be so profound you find yourself contemplating suicide yourself.

-Confusion: You will face unanswered questions after a loved one takes his or her own live.
+Confusion: You will face unanswered questions after a loved one takes his or her own life.
 Indeed, you likely will forever face unanswerable questions.
-You may try to make sense out of why your loved one took his or her life.
+You may try to make sense of why your loved one took his or her life.
 However, that process may prove to be futile.

-Rejection: You may find yourself wondering why your relationship with your oved one who too his or her life wasn’t enough.
-By this it is meant that you may find yourself trying to understand why your relationship was not enough to keep your loved one alive.
+Rejection: You may find yourself wondering why your relationship with your loved one who too his or her life wasn’t enough.
+By this, it is meant that you may find yourself trying to understand why your relationship was not enough to keep your loved one alive.